 If you are having difficulty deciding what you should do with regard to your financial needs, it may be beneficial for you to get assistance from a family financial management counselor, especially one who is a Christian who can provide you with insights from a biblical perspective, as well as from a secular perspective.

-Regardless of what you decide to do, you need to be aware that the sooner you begin to take action, the sooner you should be able to provide for your family’s financial needs.
+The sooner you begin to take appropriate action, the sooner you should be able to improve your ability to provide for your family’s financial needs.

 God wants each of us to do what we can to prudently manage our family’s financial affairs.
 The old adage that “God helps those who help themselves” seems to be as true in the area of family financial matters as it is in other areas of our life.